csasl/yoga_app/README.md

 -To save the sequence, click on the save button at the top of the main menu.
 Please note that it will not automatically save on close, the save button must be clicked

--The sequence will reload automatically to once the app is opened again, to check- you can click the view sequence button on the main menu to see all the loaded poses
+-The sequence will reload automatically once the app is opened again, to check you can click the view sequence/ manage sequence button on the main menu to see all the loaded poses